Jonksar/face_alignement_challenge/README.md

 ```
 Name:
 Telephone number:
-Short description / feedback about challenge:
+Short description:
+Feedback about challenge (what was fun, what was frustrating etc.):
 ```